autolab/docs/docs/api-interface.md

 All parameters listed below are required unless denoted [OPTIONAL].

-All success responses are in JSON format.
+All responses are in JSON format.

+* If the request is completed successfully, the HTTP response code will be 200.
 The reference below details the keys and their respective value types that the client can expect from each endpoint.
+* If an error occurs, the response code will *not* be 200.
+The returned JSON will be an object with the key 'error'.
+Its value will be a string that explains the error.

+**Notes on return value types**

 All datetime formats are strings in the form of 'YYYY-MM-DDThh:mm:ss.sTZD'.<br>
 e.g. '2017-10-23T04:17:41.000-04:00', which means 4:17:41 AM on October 23rd, 2017 US Eastern Time.

+JSON spec only has a 'number' type, but the spec below distinguishes between integers and floats for ease of use in certain languages.

+If a field does not exist, the value is generally null.
+Please be sure to check if a value is null before using it.

 ## Interface